TOOLS

 Length and Time Phasing of Assistance

 EPA normally funds grants and cooperative agreements on a 12-month basis.
 However, EPA can negotiate the project period with each applicant based on project requirements.
-See the following for information on how assistance is awarded/released: The Agency anticipates annual incremental (for five years) for this assistance award.
+See the following for information on how assistance is awarded/released: The Agency is incrementally funding this grant on an annual basis for an expected five (5) years.

 Financial Information